cabforum/smime/SBR.md

 9. **From a Mobile Driver License (mDL)**

-If an mDL is used as evidence, the CA or RA SHALL only accept an mDL that:
+If an mDL is used to provide evidence, the CA or RA SHALL only accept an mDL that:

 * Whose Issuing Authority is authorized by the relevant government or jurisdiction to issue driving licences in accordance with applicable law;
 * Conforms to ISO/IEC 18013-5 for the mDL application interface and data model;